 Getting started with business process automation might seem challenging.
 Some prefer to invest in building in-house solutions.
 However, this requires much more time and resources.
 Others rely on third-party software, whose effectiveness is already proven by their success on the market.

-Using a third-party BPA software has considerable advantages.
+Using third-party BPA software has considerable advantages.
 What's more, the wide range of choices allows companies to find the best tool for their specific business needs.

 The three main benefits of adopting a business process automation software are: